 Can I get LTI for my Star Citizen Game Package Ship?

-As mentioned above, if you have a game package there is no way to get LTI on the game package ship and keep the package.
+As mentioned above, if you have a game package without LTI there is no way to get LTI on the game package ship and keep the package.
+While there have been LTI package sales in the past (Such as the recent 100i), usually game packages are sold without LTI.
 If you would like to start off the game with an LTI ship then you will need to have the game package and purchase another LTI token and upgrade to the ship you want.
 This will mean you end up with 2 ships, the one in the game package plus the LTI ship you plan to use.
 Remember, you will be able to sell the game package ship in game for UEC which you can then use to buy items or perhaps other vehicles like the Greycat PTV buggy.

 How to convert a Cutlass Package into a LTI package